HyagoOliveira/InputSystem/README.md

 Input sprites are displayed using TextMesh Pro (TMP) or UI Toolkit (UITK) Sprite Tags.

+## Configuring Sprite Assets

-Before that, it's necessary to configure TMP or UITK Sprite Assets.
-If yor project uses both TMP and UITK, check where you need to use the buttons sprites and configure the assets accordingly.
+Before using any sprite, it's necessary to configure TMP or UITK Sprite Assets.

+If your project uses both TMP and UITK, check where you need to use the button sprites and configure the assets accordingly.
 You can also use both TMP and UITK as well.

-## Configuring UITK Text Settings
+### Configuring UITK Text Settings

-Locate **UITK Text Settings** asset on your project (generally at ```Assets/UI Toolkit/UITK Text Settings```).
+Locate **UITK Text Settings** asset on your project (generally at `Assets/UI Toolkit/UITK Text Settings`).
 If you don't find this asset, create one following this [instructions](https://docs.unity3d.com/6000.0/Documentation/Manual/UIE-text-setting-asset.html).

 Go to the Default Sprite Asset section and check for the path where your Sprites Assets will be loaded: